 Lastly, she recently left the NYC Department of Investigation.
 There, she was able to see City government from behind the scenes, understanding where the pitfalls and vulnerabilities of City government lie, and why it so often fails our citizenry.
 Kenya is exhausted by the lack of government transparency and wants to use her skills and passion to ensure the government is accountable.

 Kenya’s mother and father, Edna Wells Handy and Michael J. Handy were long-time public servants and leaders in government.
 She is also married to Jason Hilliard who is also a long-time public servant experienced in politics and government.
 They have two young children, Jessica and Jason.

 Declaration of Candidacy

 Kenya Handy-Hilliard's broad background and experience, and her commitment to community mandate her next step — the declaration of her candidacy for City Council Member of the 40th Council District.
-Kenya believes it will be an honor to be the voice of the people, as she works to create the community where people can do more than survive.
-The community has to thrive by investing human and financial capital, bringing long awaited resources to the district.
-Together, our communities can tackle the policies, politics and practices that will ensure that the City government works for the people…all people!”
+Kenya believes it will be an honor to be the voice of the people, as she works to create a community where people can do more than survive.
+The community has to thrive by investing human and financial capital, bringing long-awaited resources to the district.
+Together, our communities can tackle the policies, politics, and practices that will ensure that the City government works for all people!